George841221/isPrimeOrNotIsPrime/README.md

-# isPrimeOrNotIsPrime: My programs are checking, that any number is prime number or not, and the are runtime.
+# isPrimeOrNotIsPrime: My programs are checking, that any number is prime number or not, and tey are runtime.